 What's the best monitor arm under $200?

-Under $200 you can step up to a constant-force premium single arm like the Ergotron LX, which holds tension indefinitely and carries a 10-year warranty.
-If you'd rather put that budget toward two screens, the dual arms here cover a full two-monitor setup for a fraction of the price.
+Under $200 you can step up to a premium single arm like the Ergotron LX, or choose a stronger value arm from UPLIFT, depending on your monitor weight and warranty priorities.
+If you'd rather put that budget toward two screens, the dual arms here cover a full two-monitor setup for less.
 Our premium monitor arm guide covers the higher tier in detail.

 Single or dual monitor arm?